ArmDeveloperEcosystem/arm-learning-paths/content/install-guides/git-woa.md

 ## How can I use Git with Git Bash?

-To use Git in a Linux-like environment, select `Git Bash` from the start menu.
+To use Git in a Linux-like environment, select **Git Bash** from the start menu.

 ![CMD](/install-guides/_images/git4-woa.png)

-Click the colored icon on the top left corner of the Git Bash window and then click `Options` to change the appearance of the window, including colors, fonts, and font sizes.
+Click the colored icon in the top-left corner of the Git Bash window, and then click **Options** to change the appearance of the window, including colors, fonts, and font sizes.

 ![Options](/install-guides/_images/git5-woa.png)